Learning in Stackelberg Games with Non-myopic Agents

 \section{Conclusion}

-In this work, we developed a framework for learning in Stackelberg games with non-myopic agents, {reducing} the original learning problem to that of designing minimally reactive and robust bandit algorithms.
-For each of our application settings---SSGs, demand learning, strategic classification, and finite Stackelberg games, we then identified a {robust and delayed learning policy} that obtained low Stackelberg regret against $\gamma$-discounting agents.
+In this work, we developed a framework for learning in Stackelberg games with non-myopic agents, reducing this problem to the design of minimally reactive and robust bandit algorithms.
+For each application (SSGs, demand learning, finite games, strategic classification), we identified a robust and delayed learning policy with low Stackelberg regret against $\gamma$-discounting agents.
 Our work opens up several interesting avenues of future research, three of which we now highlight.

 Our first question regards the optimality and generality of our reduction framework.
 While we primarily considered the feedback-delay information screen to inspire new algorithm design principles, other forms of information screens may be also effective for learning in the presence of non-myopic agents.
 Examples of such screens may include using random delays, delays that involve non-monotone release of information, or differentially private information screens.
 Are these information screens inherently different in the power they provide algorithms?
 In particular, are there settings for which algorithms that conform to one of these channels outperform those conforming to others?
 Are there universally optimal information screens that achieve optimal regret for a wide range of discount factors across all principal-agent games?